-Notably, bounds in Eq.
-(2.37) are competitive with the currently strongest bounds from double Higgs production measurements [68].
-Very recently, the first experimental results obtained following this strategy have been presented by ATLAS [136].
+Very recently, the first experimental results obtained following this strategy have been presented by ATLAS [130].
 This measurement is in good agreement with the estimate in Eq.
-(2.37) and is discussed in detail in Sec.
-7.6.
+(49) and is discussed in detail in Section 7.6.

-The aforementioned limits, however, assume a very peculiar BSM scenario, in which the only relevant effects originate from the trilinear Higgs coupling, allowing for $\mathcal{O}(1)$ deviations without any effect on other Higgs couplings.
-In fact, these limits critically depend on other aspects [113, 133].
+The aforementioned limits, however, assume a very peculiar BSM scenario, in which the only relevant effects originate from the trilinear Higgs coupling, allowing for O(1) deviations without any effect on other Higgs couplings.
+In fact, these limits critically depend on other aspects [107,127].
 First, the number of additional parameters, which are related to other anomalous interactions, and the number of independent measurements that are taken into account in the fit.
 Second, the inclusion or not of the information from differential distributions.
 Third, the fit assumptions on the size of the theoretical and experimental uncertainties.
-Also for these reasons, ATLAS and CMS analyses with a full-fledged treatment of all the correlations and with different assumptions on the the number of BSM parameters are essential.
+Also for these reasons, ATLAS and CMS analyses with a full-fledged treatment of all the correlations and with different assumptions on the number of BSM parameters are essential.
 The first of these kind of analyses, which has been presented in Ref.
-[136] and it is also discussed in Sec.
-7.6, is supporting the validity of this strategy.
+[130] and it is also discussed in Section 7.6, is supporting the validity of this strategy.

 As shown in Ref.
-[133], assuming only deviations on the Yukawa coupling of the top quark (κ_t) and/or a common rescaling of the Higgs gauge interactions (κ_V), limits are mildly affected.
-On the other hand, in general, a new dynamic affecting the Higgs self-coupling would leave a more complex imprint on the other Higgs interactions and can have a strong impact on the bound on λ{H^3} [113].
+[127], assuming only deviations on the Yukawa coupling of the top quark (κ_t) and/or a common rescaling of the Higgs gauge interactions (κ_V), limits are mildly affected.
+On the other hand, in general, a new dynamic affecting the Higgs self-coupling would leave a more complex imprint on the other Higgs interactions and can have a strong impact on the bound on λ{H^3} [107].
 Adopting the EFT framework described in Ref.
-[113], nine additional coefficients parameterise the possible deviations in single Higgs production (see Eq.
-(2.12) and related discussion):
+[107], nine additional coefficients parameterise the possible deviations in single Higgs production (see Eq.
+(24) and related discussion):

-$$\delta y_t, \delta y_b, \delta y\tau, c{gg}, c{\gamma\gamma}, \delta c_z, c{zz}, c{z\square}, c{z\gamma}. \tag{2.38}$$
+$$\delta y_i, \, \delta y_p, \, \delta y_r, \, c{gg}, \, c{\gamma\gamma}, \, \delta c_z, \, c{zz}, \, c{zz}, \, c{z\gamma}.$$ (50)

-For the determination of λ{H^3} , a global fit is important not only because involves different processes that entail a different dependence on λ{H^3} , but also because it allows to assess the robustness of bounds such as those in Eqs.
-(2.36) and (2.37), where only λ{H^3} variations are considered.
+For the determination of λ{H^3} , a global fit is important not only because it involves different processes that entail a different dependence on λ{H^3} , but also because it allows to assess the robustness of bounds such as those in Eqs.
+(48) and (49), where only λ{H^3} variations are considered.
 For example, a global fit using only inclusive single Higgs observables such as those presented in Ref.
-[113], which is based on only nine independent measurements, and taking into account the additional nine EFT deviations listed above, suffers from a flat direction.
+[107], which is based on only nine independent measurements, and taking into account the additional nine EFT deviations listed above, suffers from a flat direction.
 Therefore, λ{H^3} remains unconstrained under these assumptions.
 On the other hand, its presence in the fit decreases the accuracy in the determination of some of the other nine coefficients.
-In order to lift this degeneracy, it is possible to include data from differential measurements.
-Indeed $\delta \kappa{\lambda} \equiv \kappa{\lambda} - 1$ has a non-flat effect on single Higgs distributions.
+In order to lift this degeneracy, it is possible